AaronRobinsonMSFT/COMInterop/readme.md

 5) Press "F5" from within Visual Studio to debug

 When done with the project, remember to unregister the Net server with `regasm.exe` passing the `/u` flag (e.g. `regsvr32.exe /u NetServer.dll`).

+Projects demonstrating Registration Free (RegFree) COM are also included.

+Running the RegFree COM server with Net client example:

+1) Load ComInterop.sln in Visual Studio
+2) Build desired solution configuration (e.g. `Debug|x86`)
+    * The current solution only supports the "F5" experience for the `AnyCPU` and `x86` platforms in RegFree COM.
+3) Set the `NetClient_RegFree` project as the StartUp project
+4) Press "F5" from within Visual Studio to debug

+Running the RegFree Net server with COM client example:

+1) Load ComInterop.sln in Visual Studio
+2) Build desired solution configuration (e.g. `Debug|x86`)
+3) Set the `ComClient_RegFree` project as the StartUp project
+4) Press "F5" from within Visual Studio to debug